 Case study: A person phoned a call centre to check that a letter sent by recorded delivery had arrived okay.
 He was required to read out a series of letters and numbers from his receipt.
 It took several tries before he managed to get the computer to recognise what he said.
 (Some who stammer would not succeed at all.)

-See Say it again, says telephone Sam (link to BSA website).
+See Say it again, says telephone Sam (archive of stammering.org), 2006.

 Normally, the solution would be to build in the choice to speak to a real person.
 However, exceptionally it may be possible to make special arrangements for an individual who stammers: